 b.
 Shaping Option B: distribute total seasonal off-peak energy savings using an average load shape for the season;

-Modelling Option: estimate hourly EER savings for existing and emerging technologies using a calibrated, open-source building stock end-use model; and
+Modelling Option: an emerging M&V method that estimates hourly EER performance for existing and new energy efficiency technologies using a calibrated simulation of building type specific performance data using open-source building stock end-use models that are currently being developed by the US Department of Energy; and

-Bottom-Up Option: Review existing hourly hourlyload profilesand load logger profiles (the same ones used to determine on-peak savings) to determine 24x7 hourly savings profiles.
+Bottom-Up Option: conduct M&V studies to develop and update characteristic 24x7 load shapes or profiles for all previously installed and new energy efficiency technologies to estimate savings across all hours and weather conditions.

 Single Value Option

 Under the current market rules, the performance of an EER is based on the sum of the average hourly demand reductions during on-peak hours of each installed Energy Efficiency measure comprising the EER.
-Using this concept, the Single Value Option estimates the off-peak performance of an EER based on the sum of the average hourly demand reductions of each installed Energy Efficiency measure comprising the EER during off-peak hours.
+Using this concept, the Single Value Option estimates the off-peak demand-reduction performance of an EER based on the difference between the measured energy reduction over the entire year and the energy reduction during on-peak hours divided by off-peak performance hours.
 Equation (1) below generally summarizes the approach used by EER program administrators to estimate the total seasonal energy savings produced by a single Energy Efficiency measure e:

 kWh Savingse = (kWb – kWe) x OH x RR x PF x ISR (1)